Syrinx98/hack_gr/readme.md

 This concise guide outlines the essential steps to solve the GR (General Relativity) exercises.

+Thank for all the contibutors in the telegram group (year 2024/2025):

+* Jean-Pierre
+* Belli Luigi
+* Fulterz
+* Margherita
+* Sergio Lucci
+* NikoG

 ## 1. Metric Tensor Transformation

 1.  **Identify the Original Metric**